Adolphe Merkle Institute: CityCare

-CityCare is another ITN funded by the European Commission under the Horizon 2020 Marie Sklodowska-Curie Actions with three PhD students.
-The projects investigates the damaging effects of air pollutants on the skin.
+CityCare was another ITN funded by the European Commission under the Horizon 2020 Marie Sklodowska-Curie Actions with three PhD students.
+The projects investigated the damaging effects of air pollutants on the skin.

 PATROLS

-PATROLS (Physiologically Anchored Tools for Realistic nanOmateriaL hazard aSsessment) is an international project funded by the European Union through the Horizon 2020 research and innovation program with the objective to develop tools and techniques to predict potential hazards for humans and the environment from engineered nanomaterials in order to minimize the necessity of animal testing and categorize nanomaterials according to their health and safety risks.
+PATROLS (Physiologically Anchored Tools for Realistic nanOmateriaL hazard aSsessment) was an international project funded by the European Union through the Horizon 2020 research and innovation program with the objective to develop tools and techniques to predict potential hazards for humans and the environment from engineered nanomaterials in order to minimize the necessity of animal testing and categorize nanomaterials according to their health and safety risks.